Okay, let’s break down the information about this Apple Watch. Here’s a detailed look, covering what it means and what you can expect:

 * Confirm the actual Series number: This is the most important thing.
 Ask for the model number (usually found on the back of the watch).

-* Original Packaging: Does it come with the original box and accessories (charger,extra bands)?
+* Original Packaging & Accessories: Does it come with the original box, charger, and any extra bands?

 * Warranty: Is there any warranty remaining?